How do I motivate a team during a difficult ERP implementation?

 • Tactic: Frame the project as their mark on the company.

-• Example: «Five years from now, when someone asks who built this system, you’ll say, ‘I did — and I made sure it didn’t break the business.’»
+• Example: «Five years from now, when someone asks who built this system, you will say, ‘I did.
+And I made sure it didn’t break the business.’»

 10. Lead with «We,» Not «I»